simonrupf/docker-chronyd/README.md

 ## Setting your timezone

-By default the UTC timezone is used, however if you'd like to adjust your NTP server to be running in your local timezone, all you need to do is provide a `TZ` environment variable following the standard TZ data format.
+By default the UTC timezone is used, however if you'd like to adjust the included tools to display your local timezone, all you need to do is provide a `TZ` environment variable following the standard TZ data format.
 As an example, using `docker-compose.yaml`, that would look like this if you were located in Vancouver, Canada:

 ```yaml